Swastik2740S/Backend_components/AUTH/backend/readme.md

 - How to secure passwords using bcrypt
 - How to use express-session for managing user sessions
 - How cookies work in authentication
-- Note: In the postman/thunderclient cookies are stored once per request so you have to enable cookie jar to request furthur routes.

 ## License